 In February 2016, the FASB issued ASU 2016-02, Leases ("ASU 2016-02"), which amends the existing accounting standards for lease accounting, including requiring lessees to recognize most leases on their balance sheets and making targeted changes to lessor accounting.
 ASU 2016-02 will be effective for the Company beginning January 1, 2019.
 Early adoption of ASU 2016-02 as of its issuance is permitted.
 The new standard requires a modified retrospective transition approach for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
-As a result of the pending adoption of ASU 2016-02, the Company may be required to record real estate tax revenues and an equal and offsetting real estate tax expense, as a result of our operators paying real estate taxes on our behalf, subject to further amendment.
-In addition, the Company will be required to recognize a right of use asset and corresponding lease liability for assets that the Company leases.
-In July 2018, the FASB issued ASU 2018-11, Leases: Targeted Improvements ("ASU 2018-11") to simplify the implementation of ASU 2016-02.
-This targeted improvement permits the adoption of ASU 2016-02 at the adoption date instead of the earliest comparative period presented in the financial statements and a practical expedient permitting lessors to not separate nonlease components from the associated lease component if certain conditions are met.
-Upon adoption of ASU 2016-02 and its updates, we intend to transition to the new leasing accounting standard on January 1, 2019, without modifying our prior year balance sheet and recognizing the cumulative-effect adjustment to opening equity.
-We continue to evaluate the other impacts of adopting ASU 2016-02 and its updates on our consolidated financial statements.
+As a result of the pending adoption of ASU 2016-02, the Company may be required to record real estate tax revenues and an equal and offsetting real estate tax expense, as a result of our operators paying real estate taxes on our behalf.
+We are continuing to evaluate the other impacts of adopting ASU 2016-02 on our consolidated financial statements.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) ("ASU 2016-13"), which changes the impairment model for most financial assets.
 The new model uses a forward-looking expected loss method, which will generally result in earlier recognition of allowances for losses.
-ASU 2016-13 is effective for annual and interim periods beginning after December 15, 2019 and early adoption is permitted for annual and interim periods beginning after December 15, 2019 and early adoption for adopting ASU 2016-13 on our consolidated financial statements.
+ASU 2016-13 is effective for annual and interim periods beginning after December 15, 2019 and early adoption is permitted for annual and interim periods beginning after December 15, 2018.
+We are currently evaluating the impact of adopting ASU 2016-13 on our consolidated financial statements.